BTurkowyd/northwind-data-vault-platform/README.md

 ## 🧱 Data Modeling with dbt:  Data Vault 2.0 and Marts

-Once raw data from Aurora is loaded into S3 Iceberg tables, **dbt** is used to transform it into a well-modeled Data Vault structure and creates marts afterward.
-While `marts` are not part of the Data Vault, they are built on top of it for analytical purposes, thus for the sake of this project, they are included in the same dbt project and included in this section.
+Once raw data from Aurora is loaded into S3 Iceberg tables, **dbt** is used to transform it into a well-modeled Data Vault structure and create marts afterward.
+While `marts` are not part of the Data Vault, they are built on top of it for analytical purposes;
+thus, for this project's sake, they are included in the same dbt project and included in this section.

 ### 📐 Data Vault Components